BlueBrain/NeuroMorphoVis/docs/user/modules/gui/mesh-reconstruction.md

 ### Skeleton

-It is quite known that the reconstructed morphological skeleton comes with

-+ __Original__ Use the original skeleton of the morphology as given in the input morphology.
++ __Original__ Use the original skeleton exactly as given in the input morphology file.

-+ __Tapered__ Taper the sections by making the radius each section gradually descreasing.
++ __Tapered__ Taper the sections.
+The radii of the sections are gradually decreasing, where the radius of the first sample along the section is set to be larger than that of the last sample.
+This style modifies the radii of the morphology skeleton, but it does not change its structure.

-+ __Zigzag__ Add an artificial zigzagged noise or wiggles that are caused by the staining procedures.
++ __Zigzag__ Add an artificial zigzagged noise (random shifts of the locations of the samples) or wiggles similar to that caused by the staining procedures.

 + __Tapered Zigzag__ Taper the sections and also add wiggles with random shifts.

 ### Surface